confluentinc/ksql/design-proposals/klip-33-key-format.md

 ## Motivation and background

 Data stored in Kafka has a key and a value.
-These can be serialized using different formats, but are generally use a common format. ksqlDB supports multiple _value_ [data formats][1], but requires the key data format to be the `KAFKA`.
+These can be serialized using different formats, but generally use a common format. ksqlDB supports multiple _value_ [data formats][1], but requires the key data format to be the `KAFKA`.